 Type As of Release Note CD-R 10.0.0 The disc drive tray will open and close at the end of the archive session.
+DO NOT use with LinX Altus when fitted with RAID disk or replicator option, LinX Essence and LinX Edge.
 CD-RW 10.0.0 The disc drive tray will open and close at the end of the archive session.
+DO NOT use with LinX Altus when fitted with RAID disk or replicator option, LinX Essence and LinX Edge.
 DVD-R 10.9.0 The disc drive tray DOES NOT open and close at the end of the archive session.
 DVD+R 10.9.0 The disc drive tray DOES NOT open and close at the end of the archive session.
 DVD+RW 10.0.0 The disc drive tray DOES NOT open and close at the end of the archive session.
 BD-R 10.0.0 The disc drive tray DOES NOT open and close at the end of the archive session.
 BD-RE 10.0.0 The disc drive tray DOES NOT open and close at the end of the archive session.

-DO NOT use CD-R and CD-RW discs with Total Recall VR LinX Altus systems that are fitted with a slim BluRay disc drive (which is part of the RAID option for Total Recall VR LinX Altus).
+DO NOT use CD-R and CD-RW discs with Total Recall VR recorders that are fitted with a slim BluRay disc drive: LinX Altus when fitted with the RAID disk or replicator options for Total Recall VR LinX Altus, LinX Essence and LinX Edge